fernandxnat/Sistemas_distribuidos_bf/README.md

   - Twitter API.
   - http server.
   - Text editor.
   - Libraries: tweepy and from this library we also use OAuthHandler and Stream.
-From tweepy.streaming we used StreamListener the other libraries are twitter, json, datetime and pandas.
+From tweepy.streaming we used StreamListener the other libraries are twitter, json, datetime, pandas and matplotlib.

 ## General system architecture.
 - Data source : Twitter API.